-NIOM has recently acquired a high sensitivity ultra-high performance liquid chromatography mass spectrometry (UHPLC-MS) instrument.
+NIOM has a high sensitivity ultra-high performance liquid chromatography mass spectrometry (UHPLC-MS) instrument.

-The new UHPLC will allow better separation of components in much shorter time compared to our old HPLC and the triple quadrupole MS will allow quantification of substances present in very small amounts (picogram-femtogram range).
-NIOM is very excited to have this instrument in-house and looks forward to exploring its use in a range of applications.
+The UHPLC allows separation of components in a short time and the triple quadrupole MS allows quantification of substances present in very small amounts (picogram-femtogram range).

 UHPLC-MS is used in a range of scientific disciplines, such as the pharmaceutical industry, forensics, food and materials science, to detect and quantify substances in solution.
 This combined analytical technique works by separating the components, e.g. according to polarity, in the liquid phase (UHPLC) before they are injected in the mass spectrometer (MS).
 In the MS the components of interest are ionized to charged particles and are separated in the gas phase according to their mass-to-charge (m/z) ratio.